-Life in Kansas City, MO
+Life in Kansas City, Missouri

 Kansas City, Missouri – or KCMO – straddles the Kansas and Missouri border and is a major hub for employment and commerce in Missouri.
 Kansas City is known as the “City of Fountains” because there are more than 200 fountains across the Kansas City Metro area.
 Kansas City has recently seen an influx in new industry, bringing more and more people to this historic city.
 Amongst its historic downtown you will also find a mix of contemporary living, a happening arts scene, a lively nightlife, and delicious barbecue.
 Kansas City offers a great living experience whether you are a young professional or a growing family.
 Below we have highlighted some of our favorite parts of Kansas City.

 There’s plenty to see in KCMO, but you won’t want to miss the attractions below.

 Westport, known as “The Original Kansas City”, is one of the oldest neighborhoods in Kansas City, MO.
 Today, Westport is known for its blend of trendy boutiques, tasty eateries, and nighttime hotspots.

 The Crossroads Art District is known for its art galleries and warehouses.
 You will find coffee bars, bars, and BBQ joints lining the area as well as shops offering handcrafted jewelry, fashion, and quirky trinkets.
 First Fridays, happening the first Friday of every month, brings big crowds with art shows and food trucks.

 Home to the Sprint Center, the buzzing Kansas City Power and Light District (P&L) draws big crowds for sporting events and concerts, cocktail bars, steakhouses, clubs, live music, and chic boutiques.
 The Power and Light District is where to head for a lively night out or a fun afternoon.